The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 The thing is, if you use cheap yarn of a lesser quality, chances are your garment will not hold up for very long.

-As opposed to buying cheap yarn, your garment might end up being a one season make.
+As opposed to buying cheap yarn, when your garment might end up being a one-season make.
 That means you might have to buy more yarn and make another one for next year and the year after and ….

 8. What type of yarn is best for summer clothes?